Go to top button

 The samples for each industry are selected top-down to achieve as high turnover coverage as possible.
 The largest companies represent themselves, and smaller companies represent a group.
 In practice this means that price developments collected from larger companies carry more weight than price developments collected from smaller companies.
 It is assumed that the price developments in the samples expresses the price developments in the whole population.

-The weights are based on the National accounts balances for 2019, which is based on multiple in-house primary sources (Purchases and sales by enterprises, Production and turnover in manufacturing industries.
+The weights are based on the National accounts balances, which is based on multiple in-house primary sources (Purchases and sales by enterprises, Production and turnover in manufacturing industries.
 Retail Trade and International Trade etc.).
 This covers most of all the trade in Denmark and the weights are assessed to be representative of the Danish economy.

 Index.